NVIDIA-NeMo/Run/docs/BUILD_INSTRUCTIONS.md

 git clone https://gitlab-master.nvidia.com/llane/docs-example-project-setup.git
 cd ..

-# This archive directory serves as your starting point reference
+# Use this archive directory as your starting reference
 # You can always go back to see the original structure and content
 ```